 The Scallop Conflict is a dispute between English and French fishermen over the right to dredge scallops in the English Channel.
 Most of the hostility caused by the conflict took place in October 2012, but the reasons behind the remain unresolved.
 In August 2018 the issue flared up again with British and French boats clashing in the English Channel again over scallop fishing rights.

 Due to the Common Fisheries Policy (CFP) all nations which are members of the European Union can fish freely within Europe’s shared Exclusive Economic Zone (EEZ).
-However, twelve miles from each nation’s coastline is reserved as the territorial waters of that nation alone, with no other fishermen allowed to fish within that zone.
+However, twelve miles from each nation’s coastline is reserved as the territorial waters of that nation alone, with that nation controlling fishing within that zone.
 The scallop conflict began when French fishermen believe that British fishermen were coming within France’s twelve-mile zone inside the Bay of Seine (between Cherbourg and La Harve) to dredge for scallops.
-The situation was worsened by the fact that the French fishermen were banned from fishing for scallops over the summer months as a measure to allow stocks to spawn and regenerate, while British fishermen were allowed to dredge scallops all year round, although they only had a limited numbers of day to access the best fishing grounds.
+The situation was worsened by the fact that the French fishermen were banned from fishing for scallops over the summer months by French regulations as a conservation measure, while British fishermen were allowed to dredge scallops all year round (although regulations on days spent fishing and catch levels applied to them).

 The Conflict Begins